This website uses modern construction techniques, which may not render correctly in your old browser.

 Posted by Limestone Coast Landscape Board on

 The Limestone Coast landscape is in good hands when grassroots organisations and community groups seek investment in environmental and landscape management.
-The Limestone Coast (LC) Landscape Board has invested over $1.25 million over the past 5 years in grassroots projects.
+The Limestone Coast Landscape Board has invested over $1.25 million over the past 5 years in grassroots projects.
 Focussing on local on-ground and practical activities the grants support landscape benefits for the region.

 The program supports individuals, volunteers, schools and community organisations, First Nations and not-for profit groups working towards sustainable land management.